Welcome back for the second half of our Spring Term! We hope you have had a wonderful half term holiday!

 Within our Literacy sessions we will be beginning to develop out ability to describe settings and characters and we will be beginning to write our ideas in short sentences.
-We will be exploring the differences between factual information texts and fiction and will be researching and finding out more about the continent of Antarctica.
-We will be developing our speaking and listening skills when working in a larger group and working collaboratively with our peers.
-We will be developing our own ideas and opinions on different stories and talking about why we like certain books, seeing if we can make links between different stories and our own experiences and looking for patterns.
+We will be becoming storytellers and will be retelling and re-enacting the story in a variety of different ways, using different props and resources.
+We will be developing our use of story language and will be performing the story in our class Golden Assembly!

-We have made an excellent start to the half term and can't wait to explore all things frozen!
+We have made an excellent start to the half term and cannot wait to investigate all things alive!

 Thank you for your continuing support at home!